MechaChain/MechaChain-Smart-Contracts/docs/MechaniumVesting/MechaniumPublicDistribution.md

 ## EVENTS

+### `VestingStartingTimeChanged(uint256 vestingStartingTime)`  <a name="MechaniumPublicDistribution-VestingStartingTimeChanged-uint256-" id="MechaniumPublicDistribution-VestingStartingTimeChanged-uint256-"></a>
+Event emitted when the `vestingStartingTime` has changed

+### `TransferUnsoldToPTEPool(uint256 amount)`  <a name="MechaniumPublicDistribution-TransferUnsoldToPTEPool-uint256-" id="MechaniumPublicDistribution-TransferUnsoldToPTEPool-uint256-"></a>
+Event emitted when `amount` tokens has been transferred to the play to earn pool

+### `TransferToStakingPool(address account, uint256 amount, uint256 stakingTime)`  <a name="MechaniumPublicDistribution-TransferToStakingPool-address-uint256-uint256-" id="MechaniumPublicDistribution-TransferToStakingPool-address-uint256-uint256-"></a>
+Event emitted when `account` has transferred `amount` tokens to the staking pool

 ### `Allocated(address to, uint256 amount)` (inherited) <a name="MechaniumVesting-Allocated-address-uint256-" id="MechaniumVesting-Allocated-address-uint256-"></a>
 Event emitted when `amount` tokens have been allocated for `to` address